cielo24/Docs/api/source/output_formats/formats.rst

 ElementList Format
 ------------------

-The ElementList format is defined in the cielo24 ElementList format specification.
+An ElementList is JSON encoded data that contains words, timing, and some metadata of a transcript.
+The JSON data structures that comprise an ElementList are defined below.
 All API calls expect and return ElementList version 3 data structures.

 .. code-block:: javascript